danmcelroy/VoSeq/README.md

 pip install -r requirements/dev.txt
 ```

-Download and install Postgresql.
+Download and install PostgreSQL.
 For macOSX users we recommend to do it by downloading the Postgres.app from http://postgresapp.com

 Download and install `elasticsearch` from here: http://www.elasticsearch.org/overview/elkdownloads/
 You can install the `.deb` file.
 The bin directory of elasticsearch should be added to your PATH, so add the following line to your .profile (Linux) or .bash_profile (macOSX) file: